xtrmstep/dockers/README.md

-# Docker & Docker-Compose definitions for Applications
+# Docker & Docker-Compose definitions for Open Source Tools

+The main idea of this catalog is to provide a set of docker-compose definitions for multiple tools that can be used for development and testing locally.
+Usage on production is not recommended.

 ## Docker Images